kaysting/osu-score-cache/README.md

 osu! receives roughly 1 million passing score submissions per day, meaning that with oSC's default configuration of 30 days, the database will hold around 30 million scores.
 Keep this in mind when increasing the cache length on your own instance.

 The production instance of osu-score-cache is hosted on a Canada-based cloud server provided by OVHCloud.

+## Data persistence

+oSC makes no promise of data retention.
+This project is inherently only intended to be a data cache, not permanent storage.
+A best effort will be made to ensure the database isn't wiped, but there's always a possibility.
+Account for this possibility while developing.